jesselawson/getting-started-with-rust/content/chapter3/3-chapter3-checkpoint.md

 next_relref: "../chapter4/_index.md"
 ---

-With the usage banner complete, we are now ready to start building functionality into our tool.
-Armed with new knowledge and confidence about creating strings, adding characters to strings, and printing strings, we're now ready to begin parsing command line arguments so that we can really dig in to the heart of this tool.
+In this chapter, we got really familiar with how Rust deals with strings in memory.
+Next, we'll begin parsing command line arguments and start working with the filesystem.

 {{<checkpoint
         chapter="chapter-3"